-The IoT App is a blueprint that contains all the necessary program codes and settings.
-An IoT App can be installed on any number of devices.
+The IoT app is a blueprint that includes all the necessary program codes and settings.
+An IoT app can be installed on any number of devices.
 With the configuration, individual settings can be made for each device.
 These settings can be, for example, the recording and transmission interval.

 Not all components are always necessary for a functioning application.
-For example, there are IoT Apps that do not require any additional logic on the IoT Platform (this means no Backend Logic) or do not need a Portal View.
-There are also IoT Apps that do not ned a device (and therefore no Device Logic).
-This can be the case when an IoT App uses data from third-party systems starting from backend logic.
-However, a Data Descriptor that defines the structure of the data and configuration fields are required in all IoT Apps.
+For example, there are IoT apps that do not require additional logic on the IoT platform (i.e., no backend logic) or even Portal View.
+There are also IoT apps that don’t need a device (and therefore don’t need device logic).
+This can be the case when an IoT app uses data from third-party systems starting from the backend logic.
+However, a data descriptor that defines the structure of the data and configuration fields is required in all IoT apps.

 How is an IoT App created?

 All components (Device Logic, Data Descriptor, Backend Logic, Portal View, Configuration) of the IoT App are created in the IDE rapidM2M Studio.
 The rapidM2M Studio enables the collaborative work of several developers on an IoT App.
 Test and debugging functionalities are provided and release processes are mapped.
 Test and debugging functionalities are provided and release processes are mapped.

 The registration at theMicrotronics Partner Portal includes, among other things, the free access and use of the rapidM2M Studio.